Carpomya wiedemanni

-Goniglossum wiedemanni is a species of tephritid or fruit flies in the family Tephritidae, and the only species in the genus Goniglossum.
+Carpomya wiedemanni is a species of tephritid or fruit flies in the family Tephritidae.

 Taxonomy

-This species is sometimes included in the genus Carpomya.
+This species is sometimes included in the genus Goniglossum.

 Description

-Goniglossum wiedemanni can reach a body length of 3.5–5.1 mm in male, of 4.5–5.5 mm in females.
+Carpomya wiedemanni can reach a body length of 3.5–5.1 mm in male, of 4.5–5.5 mm in females.
 Wings can reach a length of 2.8–3.8 mm in males, of 3.6–4.5 mm.
 These fruit flies have an elongate head, with a long proboscis.
 Thorax is yellowish with dark brown markings.
 Scutellum has three usually isolated black spots.
 Abdomen is yellow to reddish-brown, without black bands, but with golden-yellow margins of tergites 2–4 in male, 2–5 in female.
 The last tergite is bare and shiny.
 Wings are hyaline, with brown bands.

 Distribution

 This species is present in Austria, Belgium, the British Isles, France, Germany, Hungary, Italy, Russia, Spain, Switzerland, and in the Near East.